-- For lunch, you absolutely MUST stop at Omarama and have a really delicious kebab from the Love Shack.
-It’s a super cool little food van that sits between the service station and the Olive Grove Cafe.
-Deb, who runs it, is just lovely and makes everything on site herself.
+- For lunch, you absolutely MUST stop at Omarama and have a really delicious kebab from The Love Shack Kebabs.
+It’s a super cool little food van that sits around the service station and the Olive Grove Cafe.
+Deb, who runs it, is just lovely and makes everything on-site herself.
 The food is SO GOOD!
 I honestly had the best falafel kebab of my entire life there.
 She’s a genius!

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.